codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 1. **Empathy is our operating system.** We have a deep empathy for the people we work with.
 We seek to understand the problems they face and we work tirelessly to serve them.
 2. **No one is coming.
 It's up to us.** We don't wait to be asked; we act.
 We don't ask for permission; we find a way.
 We don't talk change; we deliver it.
-3. **Build the movement.** No one organization can fulfill this vision; we will succeed through a movement that invites everyone to roll up their sleeves and do their part.
+3. **Build the movement; cultivate the karass.** No one organization can fulfill this vision; we will succeed through a movement that invites everyone to roll up their sleeves and do their part. [http://www.youhavetolearncomputers.com/blog/2015/9/23/saying-goodbye-to-jake-brewer]

 # Our operating principles
 *The ideas that guide the decisions we make*